openhab/openhab-addons/bundles/org.openhab.binding.radiothermostat/README.md

   actions.sendRawCommand('{"hold":1, "t_heat":' + "68" + ', "tmode":1}')

   // Also a command can be sent to a specific endpoint on the thermostat by
-  // specifying it as the second arguement to sendRawCommand():
+  // specifying it as the second argument to sendRawCommand():

   // Reboot the thermostat
   // actions.sendRawCommand('{"command": "reboot"}', 'sys/command')